 - Promoted Trends: This kind of ad allows advertisers to create a trending hashtag and pay to promote it for the day.

-Twitter has a good monitoring system so you can easily make adjustments to maximize your money spent.
-Twitter also allows you to create a tailored audience and target those who went to your website but didn’t complete a download or another goal your firm may have.
+TikTok’s ad manager is rapidly growing in terms of functionality.
+You can easily make adjustments to maximize your money spent.
+TikTok also allows you to create a tailored audience and target those who went to your website but didn’t complete a download or another goal your firm may have.
 They also offer the ability to upload an internal file of customers.
 You must have certain criteria available on this list in order to match it with a TikTok audience.

-Paid advertisements can be a good supplemental tactic to your firm’s marketing strategy, but should work in tandem with your other efforts.
+Paid advertisements can oftentimes be a quicker solution to your firm’s marketing strategy, but should work in tandem with your other efforts.
 Paid advertising can be used by your B2B company or professional services firm to generate leads or enhance your firm’s talent acquisition strategy, as well as, build firm visibility.
 Dig deeper into these paid advertising options to understand whether or not they’re a good fit for your professional services firm.

 How Hinge Can Help